 The contemplation on the two standards is the densest christological contemplation of the Exercises that Ignatius offers as a starting point of the second week.
-It also acts as summary of all that will follow in the second week.
 The ultimate aim of this meditation is a realization that the Kingdom can ultimately be established only through labors of men who offer themselves unreservedly to Christ the King, and because Christ conquered through sacrifice only those who make such an offer are able to help build up the Kingdom.
 The meditation of the two standards is geared towards helping the exercitant in making an election.
 Such an election however, can only be achieved if it is received as a gift from God, and thus the insistence of asking to be 'received under the standard of Christ'.
 The standard of Christ is incompatible with the Cross.